Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

 ### Database backend configuration

-Update configuration file `/etc/postfix/anti-spam.conf` with your credentials to selected database backend (tested with MySQL/PostgreSQL).
+Update configuration file `/etc/postfix/anti-spam.conf` with your credentials to selected database backend.
 Don't forget to use proper driver and port.

 In case you use different path such as `/etc/postfix/anti-spam.conf` and `/etc/postfix/anti-spam-sql-st.conf` to main configuration file, export environment variables `POSTFWD_ANTISPAM_MAIN_CONFIG_PATH` and `POSTFWD_ANTISPAM_SQL_STATEMENTS_CONFIG_PATH` with your custom path.